rich-iannone/great-theme/README.md

 7. **Auto-generate API sections** by parsing `__all__` from your package's `__init__.py`
 8. **Add website navigation** with Home and API Reference links in the navbar

-That's it!
-The theme will automatically enhance your documentation site.
+This up-and-running site sets you up for success with your documentation dreams.

 ## What Gets Enhanced

-Great Theme automatically improves your quartodoc site through:
+Great Theme automatically initializes a quartodoc site and includes:

-### Visual Enhancements
+### Nice Visuals

 - **function signatures** styled with monospace fonts
 - **type annotations** with improved formatting